Benyjuice/Aegean/README.md

 memPoolConfig();
 ```

-for more information, please reference to *test.c*
+for more information, please refer to *test.c*

 ## How to contribute to this project
 feel free to send pull requests